AIR-Research-Group-UCLM/RehabImmersive-Kinematic-Analysis/README.md

 - Handball: `Serious_Games_VR_apks/hbt_v_2_2.apk`

 You can install using MQDH or via `adb install <apk>`.
+### Execution APKs

+The application can be run directly from the headset, or it can be run via **Meta Quest Developer Hub** (or any other application that allows running `adb` commands).

+#### Custom User Execution
+To create or load a specific user and store their related data (configuration, history, and kinematics), it is necessary to launch the application using a custom ADB execution command:

+adb -d shell am start -a android.intent.action.MAIN -c android.intent.category.LAUNCHER -S -f 0x10200000 -n com.RehabImmersive.[PackageName]/com.unity3d.player.UnityPlayerActivity -e user [userID]

+Detailed Parameters:

+- Package Name (com.RehabImmersive.[PackageName]): This is the package name assigned in Unity, which also defines the working directory.
+        * For vBBT.apk: Use com.RehabImmersive.boxAndBlock
+        * For HGTraining: Use com.RehabImmersive.HGTrainer
+- User Identifier (-e user [userID]): This flag passes the specific ID of the user you want to create or load.

+- Default Behavior: If no identifier is specified, a default user will be automatically created or loaded.

 ### Retrieve the generated CSV logs
 After playing, the applications store the kinematic logs locally on the headset.